On the cone of weighted graphs generated by triangles: Arithmetic and combinatorial structure

-As a result of Proposition~\ref{mod3}, we can classify all facets of $\tau_n$ according to their normal vectors in standard form.
-We have those which contain an entry $0 \pmod{3}$, and those whose entries are all $1$ (or all $2$) modulo $3$.
-It is natural to label these categories $0$, $1$, $2$, respectively.

-For example, the family of star facets belongs to category $0$, and the family of cut facets belongs to category $2$.
-The first example of a facet in category 1 appears when $n=7$.
-We discuss facets of $\tau_n$ for small $n$ in the next section, and explore some interesting examples that arise.
+As a result of Proposition~\ref{mod3}, we can partition all facets of $\tau_n$ into three categories according to their normal vectors in standard form.
+It is natural to label these $0,1,2$ according to whether some zero is present, all entries are $1 \pmod{3}$, or all entries are $2 \pmod{3}$, respectively.
+The trivial and star facets belong to category $0$.
+The cut facets belong to category $2$.
+Example~\ref{1mod3} to follow gives the first example of a facet in category $1$, which occurs for $n=7$.